 The Board of Directors is responsible for the other information in the annual report.
-The other information comprises all information included in the annual report, but does not include the consolidated financial statements, the standalone financial statements of DDM Holding AG and our auditor's reports thereon.
+The other information comprises all information included in the annual report, but does not include the consolidated financial statements, the stand-alone financial statements and the remuneration report of DDM Holding AG and our auditor's reports thereon.